Llangurig branch: Construction

 The first train was also the last to use the line.
 A report in the Pembrokeshire Herald and General Advertiser dated 6 November 1863 states the first train ran 'Wednesday last' which would have been 29 October.
 The article refers to the haulage being the loco 'Llanerch-y-Dol' driven by a Mr Fairbanks (loco superintendent) and carrying the contractor a 'Mr Beesson', Mr Szlumper (the engineer) and company officials.

 Financial difficulties, closure

 By 1864 the M&MR had changed its plans for crossing the Cambrian mountain range.
-They now wanted to abandon the route through Pant Mawr, and instead intended to follow the Nant Troedyregair from Llanrug.
+They now wanted to abandon the route through Pant Mawr, and instead intended to follow the Nant Troedyresgair from Llangurig.
 This caused any work west of Llangurig to be abandoned.
 The route change was, in the event, not authorised by Parliament.